Dentists and Sleep Breathing Disorders

 If you are interested in receiving airway and sleep apnea treatments, contact our office at 925-478-7776 to schedule your initial consultation with our dentists.

-Dr. Brian J. Hockel and Dr. Rebecca Jardine are pleased to provide alternative treatments for Obstructive Sleep Apnea to patients from Walnut Creek, Clayton, and Concord, California, as well as those from the greater San Francisco East Bay area and beyond.
+Dr. Brian J. Hockel and our team at Life Dental & Orthodontics are pleased to provide alternative treatments for Obstructive Sleep Apnea to patients from Walnut Creek, Clayton, and Concord, California, as well as those from the greater San Francisco East Bay area and beyond.